ContinualAI/clvision-challenge-2024/README.md

 *For a deeper dive into the implementation of strategies, please refer to [**this link**](https://avalanche.continualai.org/from-zero-to-hero-tutorial/04_training).

+#### Baseline strategy
+As a baseline strategy, we also provide LwFUnlabelled in `strategies/lwf_unlabelled.py`, which applies the well-known Learning without Forgetting (LwF) strategy described in https://arxiv.org/abs/1606.09282 to both the labelled and the unlabelled data streams.
+For reference, the results from this strategy are listed in the [CodaLab leaderboard](https://codalab.lisn.upsaclay.fr/competitions/17780#results) under the user `test_clvision24`.

 ## Submitting a solution
 Solutions must be submitted through the CodaLab portal: tba